alexandres/terashuf/README.md

 `$ ./terashuf < filetoshuffle.txt > shuffled.txt`

-It reads 3 ENV variables:
+It reads 2 ENV variables:

 - TMPDIR: defaults to /tmp if not set.
 - MEMORY: defaults to 4.0, meaning use a shuffle buffer of 4 GB.
 Set this as high as your machine allows.

-- MAXLINELEN: defaults to 1000.
-This should be set as tightly to your maximum line length as possible so as to more densely pack the buffer.
-Lines longer than this will be discarded.
+**Note: the last line in the file to be shuffled will be ignored if it does not end with a newline marker (\n).**

-When shuffling very large files, terashuf needs to keep open a lot of temporary files. **Make sure to [set the maximum number of file descriptors](https://www.cyberciti.biz/faq/linux-increase-the-maximum-number-of-open-files/) to something like 100000**.
-If the shuffle buffer is densely packed, this number will be roughly equal to `SIZE_OF_FILE_TO_SHUFFLE / MEMORY`.
-By setting a large file descriptor limit, you ensure that terashuf won't abort a shuffle midway, saving precious researcher time.
+When shuffling very large files, terashuf needs to keep open `SIZE_OF_FILE_TO_SHUFFLE / MEMORY` temporary files. **Make sure to [set the maximum number of file descriptors](https://www.cyberciti.biz/faq/linux-increase-the-maximum-number-of-open-files/) to at least this number.** By setting a large file descriptor limit, you ensure that terashuf won't abort a shuffle midway, saving precious researcher time.

 ## Quasi-shuffle